dougeby/IntuneDocs/intune-azure/manage-apps/app-selective-wipe.md

 ---
 # required metadata

-title: How to selectively wipe apps with Microsoft Intune | Microsoft Docs
+title: How to selectively wipe apps with Microsoft Intune | Intune Azure preview | Microsoft Docs
 description: Learn how to selectively wipe apps with Microsoft Intune.
 keywords:
 author: robstackmsft